bwalzer4/H1N1-Flu-Vaccine/README.md

   </p>
 </figure>

 ## Methodology

 ### Data Cleansing and Preprocessing
-After exploring the dataset two features, Employment Industry and Employment Observation, were identified that had a significant amount of data missing – nearly 50% of the observations.
-As a result, they were dropped from the dataset.
-Several of the other features also had missing observations, but none to the magnitude of the two that were dropped.
-To remedy the missing observations, I chose to impute the data using a K-Nearest Neighbor imputation algorithm, which fills in missing values based on the k-nearest points measured in Euclidean Distance.
-Prior to performing the imputation, the 10 remaining categorical variables needed to be converted to integer ordinals.
-Following the imputation, the categorical variables were then encoded and turned into dummy variables.
-The final result left the data set with 60 features.
+After exploring the dataset three features, Employment Industry, Health Insurance, and Employment Observation, were identified that had a significant amount of data missing – over 45% of the observations were missing.
+Across all features, 6.5% of the entire data set had missing values.
+I explored two different imputation methods to handle the missing data.
+The first was a simple mode imputation, since all of the features were not continuous and did not have a large range of values.
+The second method was an iterative imputation approach similar to Multiple Imputation by Chained Equations (MICE). <sup>4</sup> The iterative imputation approach used a Random Forrest classifier to predict missing values and the algorithm is described below:
+ 1. Identify all (row, column) indices that have missing values
+ 2. Select column c with missing values as the target column
+ 3. Select subsample of the dataset (including response variables) that has no missing values in the training or testing data set
+ 4. For training data convert categorical features into dummy variables but leave the target column as categorical (multi-class)
+ 5. Train Random Forrest Model and predict missing values for target column c
+ 6. Replace missing values in column c with prediction as a placeholder
+ 7. Repeat Steps 2-6 for all columns with missing values
+ 8. With the imputed data repeat Steps 2-6 using indices from Step 1 for X cycles

 ### Feature Selection